pinohu/DYNASTY/ohu-legacy-codex/checklists/entity-compliance-monthly-checklist.md

-# Entity Compliance Monthly Checklist
+﻿# Entity Compliance Monthly Checklist

 ## Purpose
-This checklist ensures monthly compliance for all entities in the The Legacy Codex.
+This checklist ensures monthly compliance for all entities in the Legacy Codex.

 ## Daily Tasks